Five PhD Programmes

 International Mobility and Dual Degrees

 PhD candidates may participate in conferences and research stays abroad.
-Partnerships with other institutions of higher education also offer a number of opportunities: for example, the doctoral fellowships programme with seven leading North American universities, or the doctoral mobility programme with the London School of Economics, Columbia University, and the National University of Singapore.
+Partnerships with other institutions of higher education also offer a number of opportunities: for example, the three international dual doctoral degrees, the doctoral fellowships programme with seven leading North American universities, or the doctoral mobility programme with the London School of Economics, Columbia University, and the National University of Singapore.